SS Leasowe Castle

 Soon after midnight on 27 May 1918 the ship was struck by a torpedo from German submarine in the Mediterranean Sea, 104 nmi north west of Alexandria, Egypt.
 The ship was carrying 2,900 troops en route from Alexandria to Marseille in France.
 After about 90 minutes Leasowe had sunk with the loss of 101 lives.
 Many men spent hours in the water.
 Survivors were returned to Egypt.
 One of the survivors of the sinking was hockey player Frank Fredrickson.
 Captain Edward John Holl went down with the ship after urging his officers to save the crew: "Do your utmost; they must be saved".

-The troops who died at sea in the Mediterranean in the First World War (without a grave on land) are commemorated by the Shatby Memorial, in the cemetery at Shatby in Alexandria.
+The troops who died at sea in the Mediterranean in the First World War (without a grave on land) are commemorated by the Chatby Memorial, in the cemetery at Chatby in Alexandria.